5,286,006 members and growing! (20,821 online)

 type=text/javascript> </SCRIPT>

 Unfortunately, this approach will not work if you need to show image data dynamically.
 Although you can set the ImageUrl attribute in code, you have no way to set the image content programmatically.
-You could first save the data to an image file on the web server’s hard drive, but that approach would be dramatically slower, wastes space, and raises the possibility of concurrency errors if multiple requests are being served at the same time and they are all trying to write the same file.
+You could first save the data to an image file on the web server’s hard drive, but that approach would be dramatically slower, waste space, and raise the possibility of concurrency errors if multiple requests are being served at the same time and they are all trying to write the same file.

 In these situations, the solution is to use a separate ASP.NET resource that returns the binary data directly from the database.
 Here HTTP Handler class comes to center stage.